boudhayan-dev/Tic-Tac-Toe/README.md

 A  Python script that plays tic-tac-toe with the user.

 # Overview -
-This script plays a game of tic-tac-toe witha single player .
-The script etermines who goes first , randomly .
+This script plays a game of tic-tac-toe with a single player .
+The script determines who goes first , randomly .
 In, case there is a tie between the player and the computer , 'match is a tie ' message is displayed or else , the winner is displayed .

 #Requirements -
 1. Python 3.0 or higher.